nfdi-de/section-metadata-wg-onto/.github/ISSUE_TEMPLATE/add-a-mapping-tool.md

 ---

-This is a subtasks of the charter epic #7 that deals with the introduction of a specific mapping tool or framework
+This is a subtask of the charter epic #7 that deals with the introduction of a specific mapping tool or framework

 ## Which mapping tool or framework do you want to introduce to our Working Group?
 [please provide links to further resources that describe this mapping tool]